 School of Public Policy Requirements

-Meeting the minimum qualifications for admission into the Faculty of Graduate Studies does not ensure admission to the MPP program since competitive entry requirements will be significantly higher than this minimum.
-In addition to the minimum qualifications for admission to the Faculty of Graduate Studies, The School of Public Policy requires:
+Competitive entry requirements mean that in addition to the minimum qualifications for admission to the Faculty of Graduate Studies, The School of Public Policy requires:

 - A current resume;